Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Risks and Potential Complications

 All surgery carries risks.
-While bariatric surgery is generally safe when performed by an experienced specialist, potential complications may include:
+Bariatric surgery is generally safe when performed by an experienced specialist, but potential complications may include:

 Bleeding